Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

 #### Configure the Data Source in WebSphere

 The following steps will be performed in the WebSphere server administrator portal.
-It can be accessed on http://<wls-server-address>:7001/console.
+It can be accessed on https://<websphere-server-address>:9043/ibm/console.
 The address can be found in the Azure portal.

+> This sample doesn't cover WebSphere in depth, for instance SSL configuration.
+For that reason, probably you will see an SSL warning when accessing the portal.
+Just click on _Continue to this website (not recommended)_.

 Go to Resources > JDBC > Data Sources, selet the scope specified with values for **Node** and **Server**, and create a new Data Source.